Greenhouse Gas Emissions

-Note: The national indicator tracks seven GHGs: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulphur hexafluoride (SF6), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs) and nitrogen trifluoride (NF3) released by human activity (reported in Mt of CO2 eq).
-Canada signed the Copenhagen Accord in December 2009, thereby committing to reducing its GHG emissions to 17% below 2005 levels by 2020.
+Note: The national indicator tracks seven GHGs, carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulphur hexafluoride (SF6), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs) and nitrogen trifluoride (NF3), released by human activity (reported in Mt CO2 eq).
 Emission levels for some previous years have been revised in light of improvements to estimation methods and availability of new data.

 - Greenhouse Gas Emissions per Person and per Unit Gross Domestic Product